Medicare does cover some bariatric surgery procedures like gastric bypass surgery and lap band surgery when you meet specific requirements.

 Once you meet these criteria, Medicare will help cover your weight loss surgery.

 Medicare can take about four months to approve your bariatric surgery, but the timeframe depends on your health.
-Surgery approval can be a complicated process, working with your doctor to get all necessary documents to Medicare is a great way to get a quicker approval.
+Surgery approval can be complicated; working with your doctor to get all necessary documents to Medicare is a great way to get quicker approval.

 Some patients may be pre-approved for surgery within 12 weeks, others could take as long as six months.

 Medicare will pay for a weight loss revision surgery that a doctor recommends and when the surgery is medically necessary.
-You need to meet certain conditions to be eligible for a second weight-loss surgery.
+You must meet certain conditions to be eligible for a second weight-loss surgery.

-Talk to your doctor about the risks associated with a second surgery to be sure it’s in your best interest.
+Talk to your doctor about the risks of a second surgery to be sure it’s in your best interest.

 The amount of coverage you have depends on your Medicare Supplement plan.
-With the most popular Medigap plans, you can expect to have little to no out-of-pocket costs when it comes to your bariatric surgery.
+With the most popular Medigap plans, you can expect to have little to no out-of-pocket costs for your bariatric surgery.

-Medicare Advantage plans must cover at least as good as Medicare, but they can have more extensive pre-requisites for coverage.
+Medicare Advantage plans must cover at least as well as Medicare, but they can have more extensive prerequisites for coverage.
 You can expect a Medicare Advantage plan to cover weight loss programs that are medically necessary, including surgery.

 Advantage plans may require you to stay in the plan network, obtain referrals, and adhere to very specific guidelines.
-Before you enroll in this type of plan be sure it’s in your best interest long term.
+Before you enroll in this type of plan, be sure it’s in your long-term best interest.